 What I faced while being on quarantine in the USA is that a lot of habits don’t really work when you’re stuck at home, so I had to repurpose my habit tracker.

-What you can do is add these quarantine related things, such as taking your vitamins (I’m taking some to be sure my immune system is at its best), doing some self-care activities, talking to the family.
+What you can do is add these quarantine-related things, such as taking your vitamins (I’m taking some to be sure my immune system is at its best), doing some self-care activities, and talking to the family.

 In these hard times it’s important to remember not to lock yourself out of the world, but try to stay connected and take extra good care of yourself.
 Use your habit tracker to reflect it.

 Gratitude log in my every-month must-have page.
 It teaches me to be more mindful of the world around me and more grateful for all the amazing things I have in my life.

 I feel like it’s extremely important now that we are locked inside our homes, and it all seems gloomy.
 Gratitude log will help you to find something amazing each day.